-- Online Bank Transfer – You can set up an online bank transfer in a few minutes and effortlessly move your cash to and from a sportsbook.
-If your bank offers an ‘online bill pay’ feature, you’re good to go.
+- Online Bank Transfer – You can set up an online bank transfer in a few minutes and effortlessly move cash to and from a sportsbook.
+If your bank offers an ‘online bill pay feature, you’re good to go.

-- Cash at the Casino Cage – Arizona online sportsbooks will be tied to a physical sports venue or tribal casino.
-Users that visit one of these locations in-person are likely to be able to fund their account by presenting cash right at the cashiers window.
+- Cash at the Casino Cage – Arizona online sportsbooks are tied to a physical sports venue or tribal casino.
+Users that visit one of these locations in person are likely to be able to fund their account by presenting cash right at the cashier’s window.
 But check with the sportsbook first for availability of this method.

 - PayNearMe – Another cash-friendly option for the bettor that isn’t close to a retail sportsbook.
 PayNearMe partners with local retail stores like 7Eleven, CVS, or even Family Dollar.
 PayNearMe sends you a barcode and you bring it to the register at a participating store.
 They’ll ring you up right at the register, accept your cash, and you’re betting online in minutes.
 It’s pretty cool.

-Importantly, every deposit and withdrawal method chosen for use in the state of Arizona will be vetted intensely for guaranteed safety.
-Your money is safe when using a government approved Arizona online sports betting site.
+Importantly, every deposit and withdrawal method chosen for use in the state of Arizona has been vetted intensely for guaranteed safety.
+Your money is safe when using a government-approved Arizona online sports betting site.

 Arizona’s sports betting timeline

-Based on precedent in other states that have walked the walk, Fall ’21 seems an ambitious, but ultimately realistic target.
-Both Colorado and Indiana were able to transition from signing a bill into law, to a legal, regulated online industry in less than six months – a feat that Arizona may try to duplicate.
-States like Illinois and Virginia took closer to nine months, which would still put parts of football season in play.
-We will undoubtedly know more as Arizona moves forward.
-We’ll update you accordingly.
+Based on precedent in other states that have walked the walk, Fall ’21 seemed like an ambitious, but ultimately realistic target.
+Both Colorado and Indiana were able to transition from signing a bill into law to a legal, regulated online industry in less than six months – a feat that Arizona matched.
+States like Illinois and Virginia took closer to nine months.

 Gambling history in Arizona